Intermittent fasting works really well… for certain people… in certain situations.

 - Do you feel deprived and then overeat when eating is “allowed”?

 - Do you feel hypercritical of your body shape, or attach feelings of worth to how well you’re IF-ing?

 If you’re feeling energetic, mentally sharp, and all systems are regular, continue with a gentle intermittent fasting approach, or try stretching the fasting window a little more.

 If you’re feeling obsessive, unhinged, and consistently lethargic, ease off.

 - your menstrual cycle stops or becomes irregular

 - you have problems falling asleep or staying asleep

-- your hair falls out
+- your hair starts falling out more than usual

 - you start to develop dry skin or acne